9 Spectacular Autumn Gardens

-The Kitchen Garden is another star attraction for visits to this Victorian estate.
-See a wide range of fruit and vegetables, including 120 apple trees and about 50 pear and plum varieties.
-All are cared for in keeping with those grown and used in the house in the 1880s.Visit Audley End
+The Kitchen Garden also includes a wide range of fruit and vegetables, including 120 apple trees and 40 to 50 pear and plum varieties, as well as various other herbs, flowers and grasses in keeping with those grown and used in the house around 1880.Visit Audley End

 3. Brodsworth Hall